oscarmorenodev/oscarmoreno.github.com/content/en/posts/returning-multiple-values-from-functions.md

 +++
-title = "Returning Multiple Values from a Function: Tuples vs. Collections" description = "Learn how you can return multiple values from a single function" date = 2023-06-12 translationKey = "salida-funciones"
+title = "Returning Multiple Values from a Function: Tuples vs. Collections" description = "Learn how you can return multiple values from a single function" summary = "Learn how you can return multiple values from a single function" date = 2023-06-12 translationKey = "salida-funciones"
 +++